 Many people choose to transport their pets to Portugal by air.

 Depending on the airline, the pets can travel in the cabin, as checked baggage, or as cargo.
 You’ll normally need to pay an inspection fee once they arrive.

 #17.
 Stocking up on certain items

-Things I like to bring with me include books in English, cosmetics and other products from Boots or Superdrug, clothes from my favourite London shops, electronic items like Apple products (typically much cheaper in the UK, but make sure they’re for personal use only and that you don’t try to carry them brand new and boxed through customs).
+Things I like to bring with me include books in English, cosmetics and other products from Boots or Superdrug, clothes from my favourite London shops, and electronic items like Apple products.

 #18.
 Switching your Amazon account